mannynotfound/tweetscrape/README.md

 # tweetscrape

-Recursively scrape Twitter networks.

 <p align="center">
   <img width="80%" src="cover.png" />
 </p>

-## about

 `tweetscrape` is a multi purpose Twitter scraper.
-It can scrape tweets, favs, follows, for a single user or recursively through a users network.
+It can scrape tweets, favs and follows for a single user or recursively through a users network.

 ## usage